4dn-dcic/fish_omics_format/docs/source/quality.rst

 This table **MUST** contain at least 1 Optional or Conditionally Required Column.

 The content and order of all other columns is largely at the user's discretion.
-However, to align with existing `Light Microscopy Model (LiMi-Model) <https://doi.org/10.1038/s41592-021-01327-9>`_ metadata specifications, the use of specific column names and descriptions is *conditionally required* as indicated below.
+However, to align with existing `LiMi-Model <https://doi.org/10.1038/s41592-021-01327-9>`_ metadata specifications, the use of specific column names and descriptions is *conditionally required* as indicated below.
 The order of the rows is at the user's discretion.

 .. csv-table::